helium/HIP/0024-transfer-percentage-of-hotspot.md

 This transaction facilitates that goal by allowing network participants to enter into trust mimimized co-ownership agreements implemented at the blockchain level.
-These co-ownership agreements will take the decentralized nature of the network one step further by allowing the ownership of the nodes within the network to be broken down into fractional pieces that can be transferred between network participants as necessary.
+These co-ownership agreements will take the decentralized nature of the network one step further by allowing the ownership of the nodes within the network to be broken down into smaller pieces that can be transferred between network participants as necessary.

 This ability will also catalyze the growth of the Helium Network by automating